What is digoxin testing?

 - irregular heartbeats

 Your doctor will check your levels of digoxin by testing a sample of your blood.
-Usually, you will be asked to go to an outpatient clinical laboratory to have your blood sample taken.
+They’ll probably ask you to go to an outpatient clinical laboratory to give a blood sample.
 The healthcare provider at the lab will draw blood from your arm or hand with a needle.

 Tell your doctor about all medications and supplements you’re taking in addition to digoxin.
 This includes medications that don’t need a prescription.
 Taking digoxin within 6 to 12 hours before your test can also affect your result.

 Some prescription, over-the-counter, and supplemental drugs can affect the level of digoxin in your body, making it either too high or too low.
 These include:

 - St. John’s wort